Skip to content

 --header 'X-Api-Key: {Api Key}'

-If the API key is valid you should get the response:
+If the API key is valid, you should receive the following response:

 {